cachqot/hogemoji_script/README.md

 ![image1](https://user-images.githubusercontent.com/76610702/150675688-7e8af047-b429-4d49-a6af-1a2d2945777f.png)

 ## Description
-This is grobal programming language.because we are programming for use "emoji".
+This is grobal programming language.because we can code in "emoji".

 <strong>:) What's emoji?</strong>